Seven in 10 Latinos disapprove of Trump, Pew report says

-A large majority of Latinos disapprove of the way President Donald Trump is handling his job, far more than the general public, according to a newly released survey by Pew Research.
+A large majority of Latinos disapprove of the way President Donald Trump is handling his job, far more than the general public, according to a survey released Thursday by the Pew Research Center.

 Pew also found a steep rise in the number of Hispanics who think things in the country have gotten worse — the highest share, in fact, since the Great Recession — as well as a significant increase in the number who think Trump's policies have harmed Latinos.
-Hispanics are also more pessimistic about their own financial outlook, despite the better economy.
+Hispanics are also more pessimistic about their own financial outlook, despite an improving economy.

-While virtually all of those surveyed said they were proud to be Latino, over half of Hispanics think it's now harder to live in the country as a Hispanic, and a majority worry someone they know could be deported.
+While virtually all of those surveyed said they were proud to be Latino, over half said it's now harder to live in the country as a Hispanic, and a majority worry someone they know could be deported.

 Yet the survey found strong partisan differences in the way Trump's presidency is viewed, with the majority of Hispanic Republicans approving of his performance.